Outdoor Camping Rug Guide: Find The Perfect RV Rug

 It stays in her RV bay 90% of the time.

 Pulling it out depends on how long she is going to stay parked and how messy the ground is where she is staying.

-With two small dogs, things can get a little messier than if it were just her, but still, much of the time she does not use the mat.
+With dogs, things get a little messier than if it were just her, but still, much of the time she does not use the mat.

 Then of course, it has to eventually be put away.